 Many Panerai watches offer additional complications, such as a chronograph, GMT function, or power reserve indicator.
 Depending on the movement, materials, and specific feature set, the price for a Panerai watch can vary significantly.

-At a retail level, prices for brand-new Panerai watches start out at around $5k and increase from there with the use of more complex movements and premium materials.
+At a retail level, prices for brand-new Panerai watches have a reasonable starting price point (compared to other premium luxury brands) for their cheapest models and the price will increase from there with the use of more complex movements and premium materials.
 Generally speaking, you can typically find a discount by shopping on the pre-owned market, but there are also certain Panerai models that are highly collectible and sell for far above their original retail prices on the pre-owned market.

 Additionally, it’s also worth noting that excluding precious metal models and versions with additional complications, Panerai Submersible watches are typically more expensive than their standard Luminor or Radiomir siblings.
 Part of this is due to their more complex bezel assembly, but the higher price of Submersible watches is largely due to the fact that they have additional technologies that are responsible for their higher depth ratings.